Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Model and Preliminaries

-for some $(A'_{j,<t})_{j\in N_i\cup\{i\}}$, such that for every $0\leq s<t$,
+for some ${A'_{(i),<t}}$, such that for every $0\leq s<t$,

-Thus, agent $i$ updates her opinion in accordance to $g$ but may perceive some of the opinions of her neighbors differently than they actually are.
+Thus, agent $i$ updates her opinion in accordance with $g$ but may perceive some of the opinions of her neighbors differently than they actually are.
 For example, she may add the value $\beta$ to the opinions of her neighbors, or, vice versa, subtract $\beta$ from the opinions of all of her neighbors.
-This special case of $\beta$-monitoring is called \emph{$\beta$-bias}.

-One can easily show that no matter how small $\beta>0$ is, a single agent who suffers from $\beta$-distorted monitoring with respect to the DeGroot updating rule is sufficient to sway the public opinion away from the DeGroot consensus to any other point.
+The following lemma shows that no matter how small $\beta>0$ is, a single agent who suffers from $\beta$-distorted monitoring with respect to the DeGroot updating rule is sufficient to sway public opinion away from the true state of the world to any other point.